jeffboichuk/ice-marketing/08-midpoint-review-and-allianz-project-working-session.md

 ## Discussion Question {-}

 How should Allianz implement your recommendation, and how did you arrive at these implementation choices?
-IIP 2 asks you to form a well-reasoned answer to this question that spans the four elements of the marketing mix.
+IIP 3 asks you to form a well-reasoned answer to this question that spans the four elements of the marketing mix.

-Rather than have separate paragraphs or sections for each of the four Ps, the action plan you advance in your IIP 2 Client Report should be *seamless*.
+Rather than have separate paragraphs or sections for each of the four Ps, the action plan you advance in your IIP 3 Client Standalone Deck Report should be *seamless*.
 As is true for inter-disciplinary curriculum in business schools, the best action plans are integrated.
 What does this mean practically?
 You should think of the marketing mix as a framework you can use to create a comprehensive action plan.
 However, it would be a mistake to let the framework silo your thinking or the structure of your output.
 Again, you should *not* separate your action plan into four paragraphs or sections, one for each element of the marketing mix.
 Instead, describe how Allianz should bring your initiative to market by weaving specifications for elements of the marketing mix into a holistic action plan seamlessly.

 You might find it helpful to think of yourself and your group members as composers of orchestral music and the four Ps as wind, string, percussion, and